isuru89/oasis/docs/specs/points.md

         expression: "e.total"
 ```

-* Reward is based on set of conditions
+* Reward is based on a set of conditions
 ```yaml
   - id: P_BIG_PURCHASE
     name: Big-Purchase-Bonus